 Being the grandson of a wealthy oil tycoon, who is an art collector, philanthropist, Republican party loyalist and the chief of Occidental Petroleum, is a predicament for someone who wanted to make it big on his own terms.
-Armie Hammer was always keen to step out of his great grandfather Armand Hammer.
-After spending a dreamlike childhood in the paradise on earth, ‘the Cayman Islands,’ Hammer started his Hollywood roundup.
+Armie Hammer was always keen to step out of the shadow of his grandfather Armand Hammer.
+After spending a dreamlike childhood in paradise on earth, ‘the Cayman Islands,’ Hammer started his Hollywood roundup.

 However, his first major endeavor as an actor, George Miller’s proposed 2007 Justice League movie, sank without a trace before production, leaving him the tag, ‘the Batman to be’ actor.
-But his patience paid back when the breakout came with the Winklevoss twins in ‘The Social Network.’
-Hammer’s dual portrayal of the twins against Mark Zuckerberg garnered critical acclaim and viewers praise alike.
+But his patience paid back when the breakout came with the role of the Winklevoss twins in ‘The Social Network.’
+Hammer’s dual portrayal of the twins against Mark Zuckerberg garnered critical acclaim and viewers’ praise alike.
 ‘The Man from U.N.C.L.E‘ and ‘The Lone Ranger,’ followed with lesser bombastic effects on his career.

 Poirot will be seen on vacation in Egypt in ‘Death on the Nile.’
-He comes across a dead body on the Nile.
-He traces back through the hints and signs only to reveal a dangerous love triangle in that gone awry in the backdrop of Egypt in the 30s.
+He comes across a dead body on the cruise.
+He traces back through the hints and signs only to reveal a dangerous love triangle that has gone awry in the backdrop of Egypt in the 30s.
 ‘Death on the Nile’ was first adapted for the screen in 1978 Peter Ustinov playing Poirot.
-The thriller is expected to arrive in the U.S. movie houses on 22 October, 2020.
+The thriller is expected to arrive in the U.S. movie houses on October 9, 2020.

 Armie Hammer pairs with Lily James in the upcoming Netflix romance-drama ‘Rebecca.’
 The movie is directed by Ben Wheatley and Jane Goldman writes the screenplay based on Daphne du Maurier’s classic novel of the same name.
 ‘Rebecca’ revolves around the mysterious exchanges between a newly married woman and her husband’s deceased first wife, Rebecca’s ghost.
-The production of the movie will start this year.
+The film is in the post-production stage.